 a and b) Less than Significant.
-The Proposed Project would both displace existing residents and add growth beyond that planned in the City's General Plan.
-However, the Proposed Project would not indirectly encourage population growth in other areas of the City.
+The proposed Project would add growth beyond that planned in the City's General Plan consistent with State Density Bonus law.
+However, the proposed Project would not indirectly encourage population growth in other areas of the City.